 The Heart Foundation of Malaysia, whose funds were used for awareness programmes for the community, cardiac rehabilitation counseling, heart support group, financial aid to heart donor families, etc.

-I would also like to express my sincere appreciation to all the shareholders, ceding companies and the Office of the Director-General of the Labuan Financial Services Authority (Labuan FSA) for their continuous support to the Company.
+I would also like to express my sincere appreciation to all the shareholders, ceding companies, broking partners and the Office of the Director-General of the Labuan Financial Services Authority (Labuan FSA) for their continuous support to the Company.

 Finally, I wish to record my appreciation to all my fellow Directors for their continuous assistance, support and guidance during the year.